Teaching and Learning

 Case Studies on Effective Feedback

-Marc Fabri from the School of Computing Creative Technologies and Engineering, describes here how the BSc in Mutimedia Technologies relates feedback to professional practice.
+Marc Fabri from the School of Computing Creative Technologies and Engineering describes here how the BSc in Multimedia Technologies relates feedback to professional practice.

 Ian Truelove from the School of Art, Architecture and Design, explains actions taken by the course teams in Fine Art and Graphic Arts and Design to: be explicit in feedback terminology, share ownership and responsibility for the feedback process with students, keep formative and summative feedback records in the same feedback journal, use an eportfolio to create a transcribed record of verbal feedback, encourage the use of mobile devices to update feedback journals.

 Edwin Knighton from the School of Landscape Architecture, describes the range of techniques used by the course team to encourage student engagement with feedback.